squ1rrel-ctf/squ1rrel.dev/_posts/2022-11-10-bluehens-otp.md

 *** Exception: List.hs:(48,5)-(50,44): Non-exhaustive patterns in function opR
 ```

 On the verge of switching my major to Business Development or Communications, I flip back to the description of Wagon macros and continue parsing.
-With the help of the resident Haskell expert on my team I was able to modify the last two lines of the interpreter from
+With the help of the resident Haskell expert on my team I was able to modify the last six lines of the interpreter from
 ```haskell
 parse :: String -> Op
 parse = foldl (flip parseOp) id